jo-m/trainbot/README.md

 ## TODOs

-- [ ] Also create GIFs
+- [x] Also create GIFs
-- [ ] Crop stitched images to exact W H
+- [ ] Crop stitched images to exact width and height
 - [ ] Use FFMPEG or Gstreamer for camera input, the Go webcam library often crashes after a couple 100s of frames
-- [ ] Use https://github.com/stapelberg/turbojpeg for faster jpeg encoding
+- [ ] Use https://github.com/stapelberg/turbojpeg for faster jpeg encoding on output
 - [ ] Move rec package to internal or remove entirely
 - [ ] Move all "application" code to internal/
-- [ ] Deploy via Gokrazy
+- [ ] Deploy to Raspberry Pi via [gokrazy](https://gokrazy.org/)
 - [ ] Maybe move QOI and patchmatch to separate repos
 - [ ] Add run/deploy instructions to README (including confighelper)
 - [ ] Add Telegram or Twitter bot, or serve a page with recent trains
+- [ ] Improve stiching seams
+- [ ] Document build/cross-build
+- [ ] Swap out GIF palletizer for something which allows to set a random seed, so it can have deterministic tests
+- [ ] Measure FPS on host and RasPi 4